-The ancient Nabataean city of Petra, nestled in the Shara Mountains of southern Jordan, dates back nearly 2,000 years.
-This once prosperous and vital trade city, nicknamed the “Rose City” owing to the pink-hued color of the surrounding cliffs, will awe you with its large facades carved directly into the mountainsides.
+The ancient city of Petra, nestled in the Shara Mountains of southern Jordan, dates back nearly 2,000 years.
+This once prosperous and vital trade city, nicknamed the “Rose City” owing to the pink-hued color of the surrounding cliffs, will awe you and your kids with its large facades carved directly into the mountainsides.

-On a recent vacation to Israel, my husband, one-year-old son, and I decided to visit Jordan for a chance to see Petra with our own eyes.
-Visiting Petra with a baby became an instant highlight, and the site lived up to the hype.
-Even better, it was easier than expected to travel there with our baby, which made it a winner on all fronts!
+On a recent vacation to Israel, my husband and I decided to visit Jordan for a chance to see Petra with with our baby.
+Visiting Petra with a baby became an instant highlight of our family trip, and the site lived up to the hype.
+Even better, it was easier than expected to travel to Petra with our baby, which made it a winner on all fronts!

-Whether you’ve always wanted to visit Petra or are just now adding it to your travel bucket list, I’m happy to tell you that your baby can tag along for this adventure!
+Whether you’ve always wanted to visit Petra with your kids or are just now adding it to your travel bucket list, I’m happy to tell you that your baby can tag along for this adventure!

-We visited Petra as part of a more extensive vacation in Israel and entered Jordan overland.
-There are three border crossings between Israel and Jordan, but the Yitzhak Rabin Terminal/Wadi Araba Crossing near Eilat (Israel) and Aqaba (Jordan) is the most convenient for visiting Petra.
+We visited Petra with our baby as part of a more extensive vacation in Israel and entered Jordan overland.
+There are three border crossings between Israel and Jordan, but the Yitzhak Rabin Terminal/Wadi Araba Crossing near Eilat (Israel) and Aqaba (Jordan) is the most convenient border crossing for visiting Petra.

 Border crossings can be time-consuming.
-However, with some research and preparation on our part the experience went smoothly and took just under an hour.
+However, with some research and preparation on our part, entering Jordan from Israel went smoothly and took just under an hour.

 There are two important things to know about crossing the border overland from Israel to Jordan.

-The first is that there are fees to pay on both sides of the border.
+- There are fees to pay on both sides of the Israel / Jordan border.
 On the Israeli side, there is a per-person exit tax (this includes the baby) of 105 NIS (New Israeli Shekels) – approximately $30.
 If you stay less than two nights in Jordan, you will need to pay a visa fee (we stayed two nights and did not have to).
 There is also a Jordanian exit tax of 10 Jordanian Dinars (JD) per person – about $14.

 Crossing the border from Israel to Jordan with a baby was a breeze, though admittedly our son slept through the whole experience.